Hong Jung-wook: Biography

-Ryan Jungwook Hong is the son of Won Namgung (Kyungil Hong), a celebrated Korean actor.
-Hong graduated from Apgujeong Elementary School and Apgujeong Middle School in Seoul.
-He left Korea in 1985 to study in the U.S. and went on to graduate from Choate Rosemary Hall in 1989.
-He received his A.B., magna cum laude, in East Asian Studies from Harvard University in 1993 and J.D. from Stanford Law School in 1998.
+Ryan Jungwook Hong, son of acclaimed Korean actor Won Namgung (Kyungil Hong), attended Apgujeong Elementary School and Apgujeong Middle School in Seoul before leaving for the United States in 1985.
+He graduated from Choate Rosemary Hall in 1989, earned his A.B. in East Asian Studies from Harvard University in 1993, and a J.D. from Stanford Law School in 1998.
 He also studied political science at Seoul National University in Korea and international politics at the graduate school of Peking University in China.

-After passing the New York State Bar in 1998, Hong joined the Mergers and Acquisitions Group at Lehman Brothers in New York, but left the firm in 1999 to co-found an internet startup in California.
-In 2001, he returned to Korea to fulfill his military duty.
-In December 2002, he acquired Herald corporation, a venerable newspaper company, in a leveraged buyout.
-He turned the company around and quickly expanded its business into the internet, broadcasting, magazines, and education.
+After passing the New York State Bar in 1998, Hong joined the Mergers and Acquisitions Group at Lehman Brothers in New York, departing in 1999 to co-found an internet startup in California.
+Returning to Korea in 2001 for military service, he later acquired the financially distressed Herald corporation - a venerable media group and publisher of The Korea Herald and The Herald Business in 2002 - leading a swift turnaround and expanding its operations across digital media, broadcasting, magazines, and education.

-In 2008, Hong resigned as chairman of Herald corporation and was elected to the National Assembly of the Republic of Korea, representing Nowon District in Seoul.
-Serving on the Foreign Affairs, Trade and Unification Committee, he was the chairman of the ruling Grand National Party's International Affairs Committee and the Honorary Ambassador of Grant Aid for the Korean government.
-In 2012, however, he decided not to seek reelection and returned to his companies.
+In 2008, Hong stepped down as chairman of Herald corporation upon his election to the National Assembly of the Republic of Korea, representing Nowon District in Seoul.
+Serving on the Foreign Affairs, Trade and Unification Committee, he chaired the ruling Grand National Party's International Affairs Committee and the Honorary Ambassador of Grant Aid for the Korean government, while advancing legislative reforms for parliamentary governance.
+He declined reelection in 2012 and returned to the private sector.

-Upon return, Hong transformed Herald corporation into a content and lifestyle group with businesses ranging from media and education to natural foods and biodegradable plastics.
-Herald corporation publishes The Korea Herald, the nation's dominant English newspaper, and The Herald Business, Korea's largest afternoon financial daily; runs Herald Edu, Korea's largest English immersion campus network; manages Herald Artday, an online art auction company, and Herald Design Forum, one of Asia's premier design forums; and owns Biota, a manufacturer of biodegradable plastic films.
-Since 2005, Herald corporation has enjoyed over a decades of consecutive of growth and profitability, and is now one of Korea's most profitable media companies.

-In 2013, with the belief that "within nature lies cure for humanity," Hong also founded Organica, a pioneering premium natural food company offering whole foods, natural snacks, cold-press juices, and salads.
-Organica's brands include Just Juice, Korea's premier cold-press HPP juices, and Season to Season, a premium selection of organic grains and superfoods.
-Through acquisitions and expansions, Hong is propelling Organica to serve as a benchmark for natural foods not only in Korea but also throughout Asia.
-His recent acquisitions include Cheonbo Natural Food, a leading organic grains distributor, in 2013, and Ansung Production Center, large-scale HPP facilities of CJ CheilJedang, in 2015, and Green Farm, an organic vegetable supplier, in 2016.
+Hong subsequently repositioned Herald corporation as an integrated media and lifestyle group spanning media, education, natural foods, and biodegradable materials, achieving 14 consecutive years of profitability through its sale in 2019.
+In 2013, guided by the belief that “within nature lies cure for humanity,” he founded Organica, a premium natural foods company, and has since expanded its platform through strategic acquisitions, positioning it as a leading benchmark for natural foods in Korea.